Ariana Grande Spotted With Former Broadway Co-Star Graham Phillips In NYC

 According to another source, Grande is just catching up with old friends with no intentions of dating anyone.

-The source added that Grande is currently in Pennsylvania rehearsing for her upcoming Sweetener tour and she would like to remain focused on her work.
+The source added that Grande is currently in Pennsylvania rehearsing for her upcoming “Sweetener” tour and she would like to remain focused on her work.

 “She isn’t thinking about one particular guy or that aspect of her life,” they said.